 Actual Knowledge - notice of sexual harassment or allegations of sexual harassment by the Title IX Coordinator or any College official who has authority to institute corrective measures on behalf of the College.
 Actual knowledge is not met when the only College official with actual knowledge is a respondent.

-Consent - explicit approval to engage in sexual activity demonstrated by clear actions or words.
-This decision must be made freely and actively by all participants.
-Non-verbal communication, silence, passivity or lack of active resistance does not imply consent.
-In addition, previous participation in sexual activity does not indicate current consent to participate and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
-Consent has not been obtained in situations where the individual: i) is forced, pressured, manipulated or has reasonable fear that they will be injured if they do not submit to the act; ii) is incapable of giving consent or is prevented from resisting due to physical or mental incapacity (including being under the influence of drugs or alcohol); or iii) has a mental or physical disability which inhibits his/her ability to give consent to sexual activity.
+Consent has not been obtained in situations where the individual: i) is forced, coerced, pressured, manipulated or has reasonable fear that they will be injured if they do not submit to the act; ii) is incapable of giving consent or is prevented from resisting due to physical or mental incapacity (including being under the influence of drugs or alcohol); or iii) has a mental or physical disability which inhibits his/her ability to give consent to sexual activity.

-Domestic Violence - crimes of violence against a current or former spouse or intimate partner; a person with whom the individual shares a child in common; a person with whom the individual cohabitates or has cohabitated as a spouse or intimate partner; a person similarly situated to the individual as a spouse under local domestic laws; or any other person who is protected under local domestic laws of the jurisdiction.
+Domestic Violence - violence on the basis of sex committed by a current or former spouse or intimate partner of the Complainant; by a person with whom the Complainant shares a child in common; by a person with whom the Complainant cohabitates or has cohabitated as a spouse or intimate partner; by a person similarly situated to a spouse of the Complainant under the domestic violence laws of the State; or by any other person against an adult or youth Complainant who is protected from that person’s acts under the domestic laws of the State.

 Education Program or Activity - for purposes of these procedures, this means any locations, events, or circumstances over which the College exercised substantial control over both the respondent(s) and the context in which the alleged sexual harassment occurs.
 It also means any building owned or controlled by a student organization that is officially recognized by the College.